wp-plugins/remote-content-shortcode/readme.txt

 * `timeout=[ 0-9... `**`10`**` ]`
  * the request timeout in seconds if it can't be fetched from the cache, defaults to **`10` seconds**.
 * `userpwd=[`**` username:password` **`| post_meta | site_option | constant ]`
  * the username and password to send for `BASIC` authentication.
-It is recommended to not set the username and password directly in the tag, as it will be visible on your site if this plugin is disabled, and instead use one of the other options.
+It is recommended to not set the username and password directly in the tag, as ***YOUR PASSWORD WILL BE PUBLICLY VISIBLE ON YOUR WEBSITE IF THIS PLUGIN IS DISABLED***, and instead use one of the other options.
 By order of priority, if the value matches a post `meta_key` the `meta_value` is used, if it matches a `site_option` the `option_value` is used, and if it matches a constant the constant value is used, otherwise the string data is parsed as is.
 The format is `username:password`.
 * `htmlentities=[`**` false `**`| true ]`
  * if you want to HTML encode the content for display, set to `true`, defaults to **`false`**.
 * `strip_tags=[`**` false `**`| true ]`